HEY SHAUNA ART THERAPY OUTDOOR SESSIONS

 We can get creative in our healing …including where we do it, and what it looks like!
 Making choices to support ourselves (and BE supported) in different ways allows us to step into our personal agency in different ways …new ways.
 It allows us to model for ourselves what it looks like (and feels like) to SHOW UP for ourselves.
 So that we can heal, and better show up in our lives and communities.

 Private outdoor sessions can range anywhere from what you might imagine seeking counselling/therapy support for… to something more focused on developing a creative practice, learning to work with art materials in different (less formal, more curious) ways, working with creative blocks… (re)learning how to play as a gift of pause and reflection for yourself.

 Outdoor sessions can be booked online if you’d like to go that route, or you can contact me directly to arrange an appointment.
-These sessions are in-person, distanced (physical distancing to align with COVID safety precautions), and located in Beacon Hill Park in Victoria.
+These sessions are in-person, distanced (physical distancing to align with COVID safety precautions), and located either in Beacon Hill Park – or in your backyard (in Victoria).

 See my Private Art Therapy page for general information about private (one-on-one) sessions.